freignat91/agrid/README.md

 # Purpose

-Agrid is a high available file storage design to be easy to use and scale.
+Agrid is a high available file storage service.
 Agrid can handle from 1 to several hundred storage nodes.
-Each file are cut and spread on nodes to be stored.
+Each file are cut and spread on nodes to be stored on high available way.
+Files can be saved with associated metadata and retrieve with their metadata.

-Agrid provide a CLI to store and retrieve files and a Go API, this one allows also direct file manipulations create/open, read/write, seek, close,...
+Clients can use Command line interface (CLI) or Go API to store and retrieve files, the Go API allows also direct file manipulations create/open, read/write, seek, close, on the cluster

 Agrid is a docker service.
 It enough to pull its image `freignat91/agrid:latest` or build it using `make build` and create the docker service to use it on a swarm cluster.
 It can be scaled using docker service scale command.